Calocomus rodingeri

-Calocomus rodingeri is a large desert beetle, measuring up to 7 cm.
-It is highly elusive, rare and poorly known, found in the coastal desert region of Ica, in southern Peru.
+The species female measures up to 7 cm and the male only slightly smaller.The species is considered rare and elusive and has only been found a number of times in the arid habitats of the Ica Region in southern Peru.
 The type specimen is held at NMNH United States National Museum, Washington DC, USA.

-The species has been found several times, since rediscovery in 2007, in riparian woodland oases around the Nasca, Ica region, Peru.
+The species has been found desiccated in desert margins near charcoal operations, and alive on two or three occasions to date since rediscovery in 2007.
+All found in riparian woodland oases around the Nazca district, of the Ica region, Peru.